-(2) The plan must include language to make the designated attorney's powers durable in the event of the designating attorney's disability.
+- (2) The plan must include language to make the designated attorney's powers durable in the event of the planning attorney's disability.
 See Neb.
-Rev. Stat. § 30-4004.

-(C) The plan shall be updated when there is a change in designated attorney, if the designating attorney changes employment or moves law firms, or if information in the plan, such as location of client files, changes.
+Rev. Stat. § 30-4004. - (C) A standardized form outlining the requirements of this rule shall be available through the Attorney Services Division portal and made part of the annual license renewal process.
+The plan shall be updated when there is a change in designated attorney, if the planning attorney changes employment or moves law firms, or if information in the plan, such as location of client files, changes.